 Where does my donation go?

 86% of all contributions made to United Way Blackhawk Region are invested strategically to meet the diverse needs of our region.
-Investments include but are not limited to: Capacity Building Grants, competitive Community Grants, Emergency & Deficit Grants, Born Learning Trails, sponsorship of Dolly Parton’s Imagination Library and Scholastic Book Fairs, United Way’s 211, Get Connected, annual Day of Caring, and more!
+Investments stay local and include but are not limited to: Capacity Building Grants, competitive Community Grants, Emergency & Deficit Grants, Born Learning Trails, sponsorship of Dolly Parton’s Imagination Library and Scholastic Book Fairs, United Way’s 211, annual Day of Caring, and more!

 Who decides how my donation is invested to meet the needs of our community?

 United Way enlists the support of 50+ community volunteers and subject matter experts to carefully review all community grant applications, including conducting a rigorous analysis of the applicants’ financial audit and budget.

 Our big-hearted volunteers then make funding or grant award recommendations to United Way’s volunteer Community Impact Council, the entity that makes a final recommendation to the United Way Blackhawk Region Board of Directors.

 The volunteer Community Impact Council, as well as our Board of Directors must ensure responsible stewardship and accountability for funds allocated by United Way as part of the investment plan.

 Final approval of Community Grant Awards is voted upon by the board.
 United Way staff members are not afforded a vote in the Community Grant process.